Programming for Faith Communities

 How to Talk to Your Neighbor

-The One America Movement can facilitate group conversations using the interactive “Talk to Your Neighbor” workshop to learn how to have productive, meaningful discussions with people who don’t think, vote, or believe the same way you do.
+The One America Movement can facilitate group conversations using the interactive “Talk to Your Neighbor” workshop to learn how to use storytelling to have productive, meaningful discussions with people who don’t think, vote, or believe the same way you do.
 Bring together a small group of congregants to meet regularly to work through controversial issues and better understand diverse viewpoints.
 Or, host a series with your whole congregation, with facilitated small group discussions.
 This program can also be used as an intervention, catered to specific congregants who are struggling to be in community together and working through their differences.

 Clergy have an opportunity to change hearts and minds by calling their congregants to live the values of their faith.
 The One America Movement has clergy available who can support leaders to give sermons on a range of political and cultural topics.
 These sermons can be followed by facilitated conversations where congregants have a chance to be heard.